serdimoa/charting/Trading-Terminal.md

 ####Drawing Tools Templates :clock4:
 This fucntionality will require the support from your backend.
 We'll update our open-source data backend to support this feature also, so consider using it to minimize the efforts from your side.

+##How To Work With The Docs
+Since Trading Terminal is based on Charting Library, we decided to merge the documentation into the single Wiki.
+So all the docs are in one place.
+The only thing you should remember is that features which are specific to Trading Terminal are market with this cure green mark :chart:.

 #See Also
   * [[How to connect your trading to the charts|Trading Controller]]